 Just because the temperatures have dropped, doesn’t mean your water intake can take a dip, too.
 Our hydration needs don’t change much in the winter months–our body functions still need water to make it function optimally.

-In warm or cold weather, your body loses water the same way– through sweating, breathing and urinating.
+In warm or cold weather, your body loses water the same way– through sweating, breathing, and urinating.
 Whether you’re inside or outside, summer or winter, you’re losing water the same way and you need to hydrate the same way by making sure you’re drinking water.
-Exercise is an important way to not only stay fit, but detoxify your body though sweating.
+Exercise is an important way to not only stay fit but detoxify your body through sweating.
 Replenishing your body with water after a workout is essential to restoring balance.

 We are all different and have different activity levels, so the best real gauge of your own hydration status is your individual output.
 Hold on to your water here… this might get gross, but it’s important to know.

 When you go to the bathroom, yellow urine means you need to drink more water, whereas clear or light yellow urine means you are well hydrated.
 Signs of dehydration are pretty easy to identify.
 Be aware of your body and catch them quickly.
 If you feel thirsty, have a dry mouth, are light-headed, can’t focus well, feel tired or notice your skin is dry, then you need to drink more water.